Skip to main content

 The intent for this Achievement Standard is that the application of movement strategies will be assessed in a live, applied setting.
 Evidence could include ākonga-submitted evidence and teacher observations, along with a signed authenticity of work statement.

 Ākonga could collect and collate evidence of their application of movement strategies and submit this.
 Evidence should be targeted, with ākonga selecting specific examples of the movement strategies they used.
 For example, a 40-minute recording of a kī-o-rahi game per ākonga would be unsuitable.
 However, the teacher may video the class and each ākonga could provide the timestamps for their individual demonstration of strategies.
-Alternatively, ākonga could provide specific clips of movement strategies they used during the game, totalling 3-4 minutes.
+Alternatively, ākonga could provide specific clips of movement strategies that they used during the game, totalling 3-4 minutes.

 A teacher observation or commentary would provide an overview of the performance of the movement strategies.
 It would be completed by the teacher as they observe ākonga performing in the applied setting.